- 45.7-megapixel sensor captures exceptionally fine detail

 Nikon users coming from the D800, D800E or D810 will quickly become familiar with the changes to the body.
 It should also be said that other Nikon users coming from less advanced APS-C models shouldn’t find the D850 bewildering, and can use their good knowledge of Nikon’s menu system to setup and navigate the camera easily.

-If all the above wasn’t enough, the D850 has a few other nice touches.
-Flicking the on/off switch to its bulb position illuminates the top-plate LCD as well as many of the buttons across the body, which can make all the difference when shooting in the dark.
+The D850 has a few other nice touches.
+Flicking the on/off switch to its bulb position illuminates not just the top-plate LCD but also many of the buttons across the body, which be really useful when shooting in the dark.
 In addition, there’s a clever folding port cover that allows you to keep the headphone socket fully protected from the elements when a microphone is plugged in.

 Nikon D850 – Silent shooting

-This new way of shooting will be well received, particularly by wedding and wildlife photographers who are often at risk of frightening or disturbing their subjects in quiet environments.
+This new way of shooting will be perfect for wedding and wildlife photographers who are often at risk of frightening or disturbing their subjects in quiet environments, but it’s easy to see the potential for theatre photography and many sports where key moments require absolute quiet – such as golf swings or tennis serves.

 I tested both modes at a church wedding, and those around me were completely oblivious to the fact I was capturing images throughout the service.
 It’s a boon for those times when you want to be discreet and work under the radar.